 To our knowledge, MGMCluster is the first method to jointly model different levels of omics data while taking into account the interactions between different measurements.
 It is our expectation that we will uncover new cancer subtypes and likely similar subtypes between different cancers.
 The toy example in figure 1 shows a subtype of breast cancer has higher molecular similarity to a subtype of ovarian cancer than the other subtype of breast caner.
 In this case we will further investigate the mixed graphical model (MGM) of these two similar subtypes.
 Since MGM captures the state of each node (each measuring unit) and each edge (interactions between units).
 Discovery of distinct alteration of the nodes and edges suggest the common molecular mechanism of carcinogenesis of the samples belonging to the subgroup.
 The discoveries, thus, provides the understandings of molecular commonality between two cancers, which can possibly inform the drug repositioning based on the common molecular features.

 Problems and alternatives- Integrating five types of omics data will be computationally intensive.
 We expect we will circumvent this by optimizing the computation efficiency and utilizing our high-end workstation.
 In the worst case, we will drop one or two types omics data.
 It is possible that we cannot discover subtypes of two different cancers share exact molecular features.
 But we still can compare the similarity of subtypes with the same cancer and that of the subtypes between two cancers.
-This will at least inform us the similarity of different cancers and the heterogeneity within the same caner type.
+This will at least inform us the similarity of different cancers and the heterogeneity within the same cancer type.

 Future directions- With the novel methodology, MGMCluster, we can conduct a systematic survey of the heterogeneity of every 33 cancers profiled by TCGA and the molecular similarity shared among all 33 cancer types.